Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 How and Where to Install Shine?

 You can place the Bathroom Assistant anywhere around the toilet.
-As long as the spray bar or nozzle head can be connected to the dispenser, you can place the unit on top of the tank, on the floor, or attached it to the side of the tank with a bracket (3 options).
+So long as the spray bar can be connected to the dispenser, you can place the unit on top of the tank, on the floor, or attach it to the tank's side with a bracket (3 options).

 After you have the dispenser in place, position the nozzle anywhere on the back of the toilet bowl rim and connect it to the unit with the provided rubber tube.
 Next, clip on the sensor to the waterline and connect to the dispenser.
 You are now done with the hardware installation.

 Next is, of course, to fill in the water and insert the cleaning pod.
 Then install SAM on your smartphone and sync it to the central dispensing unit.
 And wah-la, you now have a real self-cleaning toilet all ready to take the first wash.

 Can Shine Be Used With A Bidet Seat?

 Yes, a bidet seat helps to clean better with water, and you can also save money on toilet paper.
 But before you commit to a purchase, a quick investigation into the bidet seat design is recommended.
 The part that can affect the proper mounting of the spray bar or nozzle is the back of the bidet.

 If your bidet seat looks like the image below, there is very little room to insert the spray bar tube.
 You can imagine the position of the spray bar will be at almost the center of the bowl, which is not so ideal.
 And you will be having the tube hanging across the bowl if you place the dispenser on the floor.

 Though Shine has not provided any recommendations, the spray bar should be placed at the rear as much as possible.
 So that the spray can reach the dirtiest part, which is the back of the bowl.
 That's where bowl streaking happened the most.